Our Presence

 Importance of Safety Management Plans for Pharma Companies

 Pharmaceutical firms are under increasing oversight from regulatory authorities like the USFDA, EMA, and CDSCO.
-Having a documented Safety Management Plan in Pharmacovigilance guarantees adherence to Good
+Having a documented Safety Management Plan for Pharmacovigilance guarantees adherence to Good

 Pharmacovigilance Practices (GVP) and allows companies to: